jasonrichdarmawan/ProtocolExample/README.md

     The DataSource layer is used by the Repositories layer.
 The purpose it to get data from somewhere. i.e. from local storage or from an API.

     Important: the Repositories layer and the Data layer is optional if the data can be hard coded, then hard code it.

+# Shenanigans

+## Navigation shenanigans

+1. Carefully hide navigation bar back button.

+   When you hide navigation bar back button, it is STILL expected that you can pop view controller by swiping from the left to right, isn't it?

+   It is achievable but it's hacky.

+3. Do not immediately present a sheet after navigating to a new page.

+   When you dismiss a sheet, it is expected to pop the view controller, isn't it?

+   It is achievable but it's hacky.

+   When you on a sheet, it is expected that you can pop view controller by swiping from the left to right, isn't it?

+   No idea how to do that.

+## SwiftUI shenanigans

+1. Do not use `View.sheet(isPresented:onDismiss:content)` and `View.presentationDetents(_ detents:)` / `View.presentationDetents(_ detents:selection)` with more than 1 detents.

+   When you close the sheet / leave the root view, the ViewModel will not deinit.

+2. Do not use `View.navigationDestination(for:destination)`.

+   When you navigate, the ViewModel will call init twice and call deinit once.

+## UIKit sheanigans

+1. Do not use UIKit Navigation to present SwiftUI View as a sheet.

+   When you change `@State` / `@Binding` / `@Published` value that affect the SwiftUI View that is presented as a sheet, the animation is from the left instead of dissolve.

+# To Do

+- [ ] Use UIKit Navigation
+   - [ ] Create ViewControllable pattern
+      - [ ] Navigate to another page.
+   - [ ] Create Coordinator pattern
+      - [ ] Coordinator used as delegate by a controller.
+      - [ ] Coordinator update ViewModel's value.